apache/skywalking/docs/en/guides/How-to-build.md

     git submodule init
     git submodule update
     ```
-1. Switch to the tag by using `git checkout [tagname]` (Optional, switch if want to build a release from source codes)

 1. Run `./mvnw clean package -DskipTests`
 1. All packages are in `/dist` (.tar.gz for Linux and .zip for Windows).